sidart/bizdom/_posts/2020-08-08-the-longitude-and-british-empire.md

 ### Clockmaker John Harrison
 ![](https://res.cloudinary.com/thebizdom-in/image/upload/v1596911407/Screenshot_2020-08-08_at_5.51.25_PM_xamsra.png)
 English clockmaker John Harrison, learned his father’s trade of carpentry.
-He will soon accomplished what Newton had feared was impossible: As, he invented a clock that would carry the accurate time from the home port, like an eternal flame, to any remote corner of the world.
+He will soon accomplish what Newton had feared was impossible.
+As, he invented a clock that would carry the accurate time from the home port, like an eternal flame, to any remote corner of the world.

 With no formal education or apprenticeship to any watchmaker, he constructed a series of virtually friction-free clocks that required no lubrication and no cleaning.
 These were made from materials impervious to rust, and that kept their moving parts perfectly balanced in relation to one another.